cuteday/MyFalcor/Data/Falcor-CUDA-Interoperability.md

 The `Falcor::Resource::getSharedApiHandle()` routine retuens NT handle for every SHARED resource in Falcor.
 Remember to pass the `Falcor::ResourceBindFlags::Shared` bind flag when creating a shared resource in Falcor.

+#### Accessing CUDA external memory

+There are two ways to access the imported resource in CUDA external memory: (1) directly mapping the external memory to a device pointer, or (2) mapping it onto a CUDA mipmapped array.

 The following process maps the external memory onto a device pointer:

 ~~~c++